 I work on your schedule and can be available for scheduled appointments most days of the week, including weekends or evenings.
 Normal business hours for phone calls and emails: almost all days during reasonable daytime hours.
 When I am on-call, I am available 24/7 for my client.
 Please allow up to three days for all other inquiries.

 For clients 37 + weeks: please call!

 I will usually travel up to 40 minutes from Catonsville for childbirth education and Doula support.
-I will go as far West as Frederick, as far NE as Parkville and as far South as Annapolis.

 In todays birthing culture, natural childbirth is still rarely seen; interventions and medications are standard operating practice in many hospitals.
 For parents preparing for birth, it is critical to attend a good, up-to-date class that educates you on what interventions look like and when they may be necessary.
 It is also a great time to learn comfort measures, relaxation techniques, nutrition and exercise that help you to feel ready and confident for childbirth.
 Learning about interventions, medications and alternatives while in labor is a bit late.
 So knowing what to expect and what your options are before can help you have the skills and knowledge needed to make informed decisions.